amazon-archives/legacy-skill-samples-java/README.md

 ## Contents
 The included samples represent how to use Java AWS Lambda functions as Alexa Skills.
-The following samples are included (ordered by complexity, see the Using Alexa Skills Kit Samples link below for more details):

 - DisplayTutorial: a tutorial-style Alexa Skill that showcases the features of the Amazon Echo Show.